ThomasWilshaw/olive/architecture.md

 if it is required.

 ## /cmake
-CMake files for discovering the required and optional libraries.
+CMake files for discovering the required and optional libraries and some Mac OS app info.

  __Required__
  - FFmpeg